ibm-cloud-docs/ContinuousDelivery/git_working.md

 ## Using {{site.data.keyword.gitrepos}} with toolchains
 {: #git_toolchains}

 You can use a template that contains either a {{site.data.keyword.gitrepos}} or GitHub tool integration as a starting point to create a toolchain that you can add Git repositories (repos) to.
 Alternatively, you can start with an empty toolchain and add either a {{site.data.keyword.gitrepos}} or GitHub tool integration to it.
-By using a toolchain, you can associate Git repos with your resource groups or Cloud Foundry orgs and your {{site.data.keyword.contdelivery_short}} service instance.
+By using a toolchain, you can associate Git repos with your resource groups and your {{site.data.keyword.contdelivery_short}} service instance.

 For more information about using toolchains with Git, see [Creating toolchains with Git](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_git).